-The poisson process is one of the most important and widely used processes in probability theory.
+The Poisson process is one of the most important and widely used processes in probability theory.
 It is widely used to model random points in time or space.
-In this article we will discuss briefly about homogenous Poisson Process.
+In this article we will discuss briefly about homogeneous Poisson Process.

 Poisson Process –

 Here we are deriving Poisson Process as a counting process.
 Let us assume that we are observing number of occurrence of certain event over a specified period of time. ( Here we are considering time as an example.
 We might also consider space etc.)We can consider them as happening under a Poisson Process provided they satisfy below conditions.

 - The number of occurrences during disjoint time intervals are independent.

 - The probability of a single occurrence during a small time interval is proportional to the length of the interval.

 - The probability of more than one occurrence during a small time interval can be neglected.